Well-being

 3. Declutter your closets

-To start, put all the clothes you don’t wear in a box.
+First, put all the clothes you don’t wear in a box.
 Leave out just enough clothing to wear for one month.
 You aren’t getting rid of anything – you’re just putting extra clothes in a box.
-At the end of the month open the box and decide what to keep and what to donate.
-Once you get used to the idea of living without excess clothing, it’s easier to get rid of the extra stuff.
-You can do this challenge with other items as well and decide what you really need versus donating what you don’t.
+At the end of the month, open the box and decide what to keep and donate.
+Once you get used to living without excess clothing, getting rid of the extra stuff when needed is easier.
+You can do this challenge with other items and decide what you need versus donating what you don’t.

 4. Set a budget

-Setting a budget can help you prevent you from filling up your spaces with more stuff.
-It also helps you discern what you value – is it stuff or experiences?
-Do you spend your way out of taking the trip you would enjoy so much more than another impulse purchase.
-One thing to ask yourself is this essential and/or will I use this?
-When you decrease your spending to what really matters there’s a lot less waste and you’ll have more money for what really matters to you.
+Setting a budget can help prevent you from filling up your spaces with more stuff.
+It also enables you to discern what you value – stuff or experiences.
+Do you spend your way out of taking the trip you would enjoy so much more than another impulse purchase?
+One thing to ask yourself is if this is essential and if I will use this.
+When you decrease your spending to what matters, there’s less waste, and you’ll have more money for what matters to you.

 Conclusion

-When you live more simply you can boost your well-being and even enrich your lifestyle.
-Fortunately, small changes give you to opportunity to test out what works for you as you go along.
+Living more simply can boost your well-being and even enrich your lifestyle.
+Fortunately, small changes allow you to test out what works for you as you go along.
 I hope the ideas and information provided here give you some ideas to help you create a simple life that you love.

 • 3 Ways to Turn Body Hate into Body Love